Share This Guide, Choose Your Platform!

 Personal Incidental Expenses (HMRC) for UK contractors, business owners and employees are an overnight allowance while working away.
 These are also known as PIEs and you may be able to claim these as part of your overall limited company contractor expenses.
-In this article, we will look at PIEs in depth and also look at some Personal Incidental Expenses examples.
+In this article, we will look at PIEs in depth for UK contracting professionals and also look at some Personal Incidental Expenses examples.
 The PIEs are similar to a Per Diem rate (Latin for per day or daily) or daily allowance.
 It is a specific amount of money that a business gives an individual as a personal expense allowance.
 This is typically an employee per day to cover their out-of-pocket personal expenses when travelling on the employer’s business and incurring an overnight stay.
 Therefore, the PIEs are effectively like a HMRC Per Diem allowance.

 When you incur travel expenses as part of your working day, you may work away from home overnight.
 If you are, you may also incur some incidental overnight expenses however, what are incidental expenses?
 PIEs are an allowance available to business owners and employees when they stay away from home overnight for work reasons.
 This incidentals allowance could be in respect of a one-off business trip or staying away as part of your general contract limited company work.
 We will take a look at some PIEs examples late on.